Sign Up

 Medication Adherence

-Treatment for HIV and AIDS is medication based.
 The correct blend of antiretroviral medications started early in the infection and continued daily throughout the course of the disease can extend the patient's life expectancy by decades.
-Be aware, in general, HIV medication is harsh, causing stomach and bowel upset in many people.
-Undesirable medication effects compounded by high prices and the sheer number of medications being taken, lead many to stop their life-extending medicines.
-Having someone to talk to, empathize with them, and encourage medication compliance makes a world of difference in many patient’s lives.
-If you think someone is not taking their HIV medications, notify the RN.
-There are things the RN can do to help the patient regularly take their medications.
+Be aware that, in general, HIV medication is harsh, causing stomach and bowel upset in many people.
+Undesirable and uncomfortable medication side effects, compounded by high prices and the sheer number of medications being taken, lead many to stop taking their life-extending medicines.

 Avoiding Other Infections

 Patients with HIV have suppressed immune systems.
-HIV causes our patients to catch infections that would not bother someone with a normal immune system.
+HIV causes our patients to catch infections that would not bother someone with a healthy immune system.
 The patient with HIV will also be sicker than someone with a healthy immune system, and simple infections can be fatal to some who have a suppressed immune system.
 Report any sign of fever, redness, or swelling to the RN.

 The care plan may include the following to help prevent infections:

-• Encourage and help achieve and maintain a clean, orderly environment, and good personal hygiene.
+• Encourage and help achieve and maintain a clean, orderly environment and good personal hygiene

-• Avoid events or large groups of people during the cold and flu season.
+• Avoid events or large groups of people during the cold and flu season

-• Make sure food is washed before preparation and cooked well.
+• Make sure food is washed before preparation and cooked well

-• Avoid raw or undercooked eggs or meat.
+• Avoid raw or undercooked eggs or meat

-• If a cat owner, keep pets indoors to minimize germs carried inside and have someone else handle kitty litter or dog waste.
+• If a cat owner, keep pets indoors to minimize germs carried inside and have someone else handle kitty litter or dog waste

 • Reverse isolation